ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 updated_at: 2021-06-14
 ---

-# General HTML support
+# General HTML Support

-The general HTML support ("GHS") feature allows developers to easily enable HTML features that are not explicitly supported by any other dedicated CKEditor 5 plugins.
+The General HTML Support ("GHS") feature allows developers to easily enable HTML features that are not explicitly supported by any other dedicated CKEditor 5 plugins.

 Some examples of HTML features that can be easily enabled using General HTML Support include: